davish/davi.sh/src/content/blog/2026/02/markov-ideas.md

 ## Humans should be able to read and edit Markov code

-First and foremost, Markov will still be human readable and editable.
-Agents excel at generating boilerplate and integrating one system against the API of another, but the core business logic of any system is where the most attention to detail always needs to be.
-Programmers can get by today without ever digging into TCP packet captures or assembly code, but some still find a good reason to.
+First and foremost, Markov will still be human readable and edit-able.
+Agents excel at generating boilerplate, but the core business logic of any system is where the most attention to detail will always needs to be.
+Most programmers can get by today without ever digging into TCP packet captures or assembly code, but some still find a good reason to.
 I wrote a few months ago in [Thinking about Thinking with LLMs](../../2025/10/thinking-with-llms):

 > [T]he _best_ programmers aren't the ones that make the widest use of the highest
 > abstractions.
 That'll continue to be those who dig down and understand what's happening